 Equally, if your own estate is worth more than £325,000 (or, if you are married and your combined estates are worth more than £650,000) inheritance tax may be a consideration.
 In order to maximise inheritance tax efficiency, it is advisable that you: a) ensure that your Wills are kept under review; and b) undertake inheritance tax planning advice.

-If you have any questions or queries regarding the above or another private client issue please don’t hesitate to contact Charlotte Thomas, Senior Associate Solicitor by telephone on 01737 854 564 or by email at [email protected].
+If you have any questions or queries regarding the above or another private client issue please don’t hesitate to contact Olivia Storey, Solicitor in our Private Client team.